Skip to Content

 Can Snowblowers Be Stored Outside?

-After enjoying a great performance from your snowblower all through the winter, it is time to reciprocate- this can only be done by properly storing away your snowblower for the summer.
-It is safe to assume that you are pretty excited about the warm weather that summer brings, the somber vacations, the beach, thin dresses, and more.
-However, amid all of the excitement, do not just throw your snowblower outside and forget totally about it.
-Also, do not make that error of just shoving the snmowblower in one corner of your house and forgetting it there.
-You must make sure your machine is properly prepared for off-season storage.
+Also, please do not make the error of shoving the snowblower in one corner of your house and forgetting it there.
+You must make sure your machine is adequately prepared for off-season storage.
 The following are some things that you should do before storing your snowblower away for the season:

 • Maintenance check: Carry out one final overall maintenance check, replacing damaged or faulty parts where necessary.

-• Hand-wash, clean, and dry off the exterior of the equipment as well as the engine to prevent corrosion and damage.
+• Hand-wash, clean, and dry off the equipment’s exterior and the engine to prevent corrosion and damage.

-• Rust prevention: Make use of a rust preventive to cover bare metal parts such as the auger housing and the impeller.
-If you will be storing the tool in an unventilated area, use light oil or silicone.
+• Rust prevention: Use a rust preventive to cover bare metal parts such as the auger housing and the impeller.
+If you store the tool in an unventilated area, use light oil or silicone.

 • Secure handles: For those models with folding handles, make sure you loosen the knobs that secure the upper handle and rotate it.

-For gasoline-powered snowblowers, the following should be done before storing the in summer storage:
+For gasoline-powered snowblowers, the following should be done before storing them in summer storage:

-• Fuel stabilizer: When storing a snowblower that has a fuel-stabilizer mix in the fuel tank, make sure you keep it in an area where fumes will not come into contact with flame to prevent any accident.
+When storing a snowblower with a fuel-stabilizer mix in the fuel tank, please keep it in an area where fumes will not come into contact with a flame to prevent any accident.

 How to Store a Snowblower Outside